bprzybylski/IB-CS-GeS/content/extended-essay/assessment-criteria/_index.md

 ---

 # Assessment Criteria
-With your Extended Essay, you can earn a maximum of 34 points, distributed across five different criteria that assess various components of your work:
+With your Extended Essay, you can earn a maximum of **34 points**, distributed across five different criteria that assess various components of your work:

 | Criterion A: Focus and method | Criterion B: Knowledge and understanding | Criterion C: Critical thinking | Criterion D: Presentation | Criterion E: Engagement |
 | - | - | - | - | - |